shallow

 Object.is(objectLeft, objectRight) // -> false

-shallow(objectLeft, objectRight) // -> true
+shallow(objectLeft, objectRight) // -> trueComparing Sets

-When comparing sets, it's important to understand how Object.is
+When comparing sets, it's important to understand how Object.is and shallow function operate, as they handle comparisons differently.

-because shallow performs a shallow comparison of the sets.
+The shallow function returns true because shallow performs a shallow comparison of the sets.
 It checks if the top-level properties (in this case, the sets themselves) are the same.
-Since setLeft
+Since setLeft and setRight are both instances of the Set object and contain the same elements, shallow considers them equal.

 const setLeft = new Set([1, 2, 3])